ir2-lab/OpenTRIM/doc/flightpath.md

 > - Repeat
 >

 The fixed flight path method achieves a rather accurate description of the ion trajectory if a sufficiently small \f$\ell_0\f$ is employed.

-The SRIM user manuals propose the use of this method for most accurate results - it is called "monolayer mode" in the terminology of this program.
+The SRIM user manual suggests the use of this method for most accurate results.
+This is called "monolayer mode" in the terminology of this program.

 However, the efficiency of the method is rather low, as a high number of low energy scattering events are included, which do not contribute significantly to the final outcome.

 ## Variable flight path

-To improve the efficiency of the simulation, one can reject the scattering events of lower importance.
-This can be achieved by setting a lower cutoff, \f$T_c\f$, to the recoil energy,  corresponding to the lowest energy transfer of interest in the problem under study.
+To improve the efficiency of the simulation without sacrificing accuracy, one can selectively reject scattering events of low importance.

+This can be achieved by setting, e.g., a recoil energy cutoff, \f$T_c\f$, corresponding to the lowest energy transfer of interest in the problem under study.
 Mendenhall & Weller (2005) suggest a value in the range of 1 - 10 eV for ion penetration in solids.

 \f$T_c\f$ corresponds to a lower bound \f$\theta_c\f$ for the center-of-mass scattering angle, which can be obtained from
 \f[